All | Blog | Videos | Webinars |

 Throughout their lives, people can change employers, jobs and career paths numerous times.
 It can be risky at times, but ultimately it can be for the best if someone is no longer happy in their career.

-If you are in the UK on a Skilled Worker Visa, you may think it is hard to swap to a new role, as your visa is tied to your job.
+If you are in the UK and are thinking of changing jobs on a Skilled Worker Visa, you may be wondering if it is hard to swap to a new role, as your visa is tied to your job.
 However, you have options available to you if you plan on changing jobs on a Skilled Worker Visa.

 Depending on whether you plan on doing the same job for someone else, or changing careers altogether, you will have to do slightly different things.